 - Low fat or fat free dairy should be taken in around 2 – 3 servings daily.

 - Fats and oils should be 2 – 3 servings per day.

 - Sodium should be 2,300 mg or less each day.

-- Nuts, seeds, dry beans, and peas should be around 4 – 5 servings per week.
+- Nuts, seeds, dry beans, and peas should be around 4 – 5 servings weekly.

-- Sweets should be 5 or less servings per day.
+- Sweets should be 5 or fewer servings per day.